GillesVandewiele/Visualizations-For-The-Curious/README.md

     This is the whole reason for installing ruby.
     Compass is a css preprocessor and will be used for our SASS needs.
+    If you want to read up on the benefits of SASS, look at [this](http://www.webinsation.com/benefits-of-using-sass-over-traditional-css/) page.

     Installation instructions can be found on [http://compass-style.org/install/](http://compass-style.org/install/)